sudheerj/javascript-interview-questions/README.md

      declare var customLibrary;
      ```

-     In the runtime, typescript will provide the type to `customLibrary` variable as `any` type.
+     In the runtime, typescript will provide the type to the `customLibrary` variable as `any` type.
 The another alternative without using declare keyword is below

      ```javascript
      var customLibrary: any;